Muhammad-Hassan12/ANN-Training-on-MNIST-DataSet-/README.md

 I have included the Pre-Trained AI-Model "Captcha_Identifier.h5" and also as "Captcha_Identifier.keras".
 The efficiency of model is 98.90%
 ## Disclaimer!
 The Dataset I used is "mnist" from keras!
+## Future Plan
+In Future, I will upload a the same dataset trained on CNN Network!